Isner outlasts Zverev for first Miami title

 The win will enable Isner to become the highest ranked American at number nine when the new world rankings are released on Monday.

+“I think I missed more shots today than I did the whole tournament,” Zverev said.
+“I played bad from the baseline.
+But, it’s not easy against John, because you always feel the pressure that if you get broken you’re not going to win the set.”

+Isner then closed out the match with an emphatic ace, his 18th of the day.

 The match, which lasted two hours and 30 minutes, was the last for the Miami Open at Crandon Park.
-After 32 years it will move to a new facility next year.
+After 32 years it will move to a new facility next year at the NFL Miami Dolphins stadium.

 It also capped a successful weekend for American tennis with U.S. Open champion Sloane Stephens claiming the women’s title on Saturday.